YiMihi/elm-with-jwt/authentication-in-elm-with-jwt.md

         ]
 ```

 There's a lot of new stuff in the view but it's mostly form HTML.
-However, we'll start with some logic to hide the form once the user is authenticated; we want to show a greeting in this case instead.
+We'll start with some logic to hide the form once the user is authenticated; we want to show a greeting in this case.

 Remember that `view` is a function.
 This means we can do things like create scoped variables with [`let` expressions](http://elm-lang.org/docs/syntax#let-expressions) to conditionally render parts of the view.

 For the sake of simplicity, we'll check if the model's token string has a length to determine if the user is logged in.
-In a real-world application, token verification would be performed in something like a route callback to ensure proper UI access.
+In a real-world application, token verification might be performed in a route callback to ensure proper UI access.
 For our Chuck Norris Quoter, the token is needed to get protected quotes so all the `loggedIn` variable does is show the form vs. a simple greeting.

 We'll then create the `authBoxView`.
 This contains the form and greeting and executes either depending on the value of `loggedIn`.
 We'll also display the authentication error if there is one.

 If the user is logged in, we'll greet them by their username and inform them that they have super-secret access to protected quotes.

-If the user is not logged in, we'll display a Log In / Register form.
+If the user is not logged in, we'll display the Log In / Register form.
 We can use the same form to do both because they share the same request body.
 Right now though, we only have the functionality for Register prepared.

 After the heading, instructional copy, and conditional error alert, we need the `username` and `password` [form fields](http://guide.elm-lang.org/architecture/user_input/forms.html).
 We can supply various attributes: